Rearrangements of gaussian fields: Monotone rearrangements and optimal transport

 \subsection{The optimal transport problem and rearrangement operators}

 The problem described below is a simplified version of the traditional optimal transport problem, which is fully described and exhaustively discussed in \cite{V}.

 A company has a capacity of production per unit time represented by a measure $\mu$ on $\mathbb{R}^d$, the \emph{production measure}.
 The quantity produced in area $dx$ per unit time is $\mu(dx)$.
-This company has to deliver its products to a domain $K$ of $\mathbb{R}^d$, compact and convex, where the demand is uniformly distributed.
-The cost of transport between a site of production $s$ and a point $z$ in $K$ is proportional to $\|s-z\|$, the Euclidean distance.
+This company has to deliver its production to a domain $K$ of $\mathbb{R}^d$, compact and convex, where the demand is uniformly distributed.
+The cost of transport between a site of production $s$ and a point $z$ in $K$ is denoted by $c(s,z)$, where the \emph{cost function} $c$ is supposed to be measurable and non-negative.
 A transport plan $S$ is a function which associates to each $z$ in $K$ the corresponding production site $S(z)$, where the product delivered to $z$ comes from.
-In particular, we need to have, for all Borel set $B\in \mathcal{B}_{d}$,
+Let $\mu_{S}$ be the image of Lebesgue measure under $S$.
+We need to have, for all Borel set $B\in \mathcal{B}_{d}$,

-so that all production sites provide the required quantity of product.
-The total cost of this transport plan (per unit time) is hence
+so that the quantity produced at each production site corresponds to the quantity of product conveyed to the distribution area.
+The total cost of this transport plan is hence

-The optimal transport problem consists in finding a transport plan $S:K\to \mathbb{R}^d$ minimising the cost $C(S)$ under requirement (\ref{eq:MasCsv}).
+Assume that the cost is quadratic, i.e. $c(z,s)=\|z-\zeta\|^2$.
+The optimal transport problem consists in finding a transport plan $S:K\to \mathbb{R}^d$ minimizing the cost $C(S)$ under requirement (\ref{eq:MasCsv}).
 Addressing this issue, suppose that a given transport plan $S$ is modified by switching the destinations $z$ and $\zeta$ for two productions sites $S(z)$ and $S(\zeta)$ for an infinitesimal quantity of product.
 The new transport plan is denoted $\tilde{S}$ and the corresponding cost variation is Informally, a transport plan will be in some sense locally optimal if, for all $z,\zeta\in K$,